vectordotdev/gitdocs/docs/customizing-sidebar.md

 ---
 # Customizing the Sidebar

 At times you may want to customize how the sidebar looks and add additional items to it--whether it's external links, dividers or changing the link order.
-This can all be done in the front matter of an [index file](/index-files), using the `items` key.
+This can all be done in the front matter of an [index file](/index-files), using the `items` key which is a list of the current item's children.

 ```yaml
 ---